Grand Serail of Beirut: The Barracks

-After its short-lived victory over the Ottomans in 1831, an Egyptian military contingent, led by Ibrahim Pasha set up camp on the western slope of the strategic extramural hill overlooking Beirut.
-The hill overlooked Suq-al Munajjidin (the weavers' bazaar), now replaced with Banks Street, and skirtingTal’at al Amrican and the city gate Bab Yaacub.
+After its victory over the Ottomans in 1831, an Egyptian military contingent, led by Ibrahim Pasha set up camp on the western slope of the strategic extramural hill overlooking Beirut.
+The hill overlooked Suq-al Munajjidin (the weavers' bazaar), now replaced with Banks Street, and skirting Tal’at al Amrican and the city gate Bab Yaacub.

 In his book "Taqwim al-Ikbal" Sheik Abdel Basit al-Unsi describes the hill as being "well situated, west of the city, away from the population and overseeing the sea and Beirut".
 Beirutis customarily referred to the hill as Al-Thakanat.